GriffinKowash/EMAtools/readme.md

 # Usage

 When in doubt, refer to in-code documention for the feature in question at https://github.com/GriffinKowash/EMAtools/tree/main/src/ema.
-Please notify Griffin at griffin.kowash@ema3d.com if any observed behavior contradicts the documentation.
+Please notify Griffin at griffin.kowash@ema3d.com if any conflicts between documentation and true behavior are observed.

 ## Probes module